russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Critical thinking and problem-solving

 Reading comprehension is closely linked to critical thinking.
-If you’re talented at comprehending written material, you can focus on key arguments, recognize assumptions, and understand the validity of information.
-This skill set is vital for problem-solving, as it enables you to make well-informed decisions based on a careful understanding of information.
+If you're talented at comprehending written material, you can focus on key arguments, recognize assumptions, and understand the validity of information.

-Personal growth & lifelong learning
+Personal growth and lifelong learning

-On top of that, whether it's learning a new skill through a how-to guide, staying current with news and developments, or reading books and articles, reading is a lifelong tool for growth.
+Additionally, whether it's learning a new skill through a how-to guide, staying current with news and developments, or reading books and articles, reading is a lifelong tool for personal growth.

 Finally, reading for pleasure has been linked to improved mental health and well-being.
 From all of that, you can see just how important reading comprehension is in many areas of life.

 Reading comprehension works hand-in-hand with reading as an overall skill, connected with other aspects such as phonics, vocabulary, fluency, and text analysis.